tbuser/thingiview.js/README.markdown

 ## thingiview.loadSTL("/path/to/model.stl"); or thingiview.loadOBJ("/path/to/model.obj");

-Make sure you pass the fill path to the model file you want to load.
+Make sure you pass the full url path to the model file you want to load.
 This will make an ajax call to the server to fetch it.

 ## thingiview.setShowPlane(true);